sdaps/website/content/getting-started/index.md

 ### Creating the Questionnaire

 The first step to conduct a survey is to design the questionnaire itself.
 You'll need to take some time to first figure out what questions to ask before designing the questionnaire.

-We are going to use this
+We are going to use this [example questionnaire](/static/files/example.tex) [PDF Version](/static/files/example.pdf) here.
-`example questionnaire
-<example.tex>`__ (
-`PDF Version
-<example.pdf>`__) here.
 If you would like to play around a bit with it, you can compile the LaTeX document yourself.
 Note that you need to copy the SDAPS-LaTeX data into the directory before doing that.
 It lives in the ``tex`` Directory of the source code or in ``$PREFIX/share/sdaps/tex`` if it is installed.
 Where ``$PREFIX`` will usually be ``/usr`` or ``/usr/local``.

 You can familiarize yourself with the LaTeX-Document and the resulting PDF-file.
 Notice that the PDF has a "draft" text overlayed.
 This is because the barcode at the bottom is just an example and it will change once the project is created.

-Have a look at the LaTeX_ page for some more information about the different LaTeX macros that exists in SDAPS.
+Have a look at the [LaTeX]() page for some more information about the different LaTeX macros that exists in SDAPS.
 You can also change the size of the paper using the normal LaTeX methods.

 ### Intializing Setup